With Gronk, Buccaneers jump to 9-1 Super Bowl odds

-Rob Gronkowski's arrival in Tampa Bay has the Buccaneers' ship rising in Las Vegas.
-Odds of the Bucs winning the Super Bowl jumped from 18 to 1 to 9 to 1 at MGM Sportsbook on Tuesday as the New England Patriots finalized a deal to send the unretired All-Pro tight end to the Buccaneers.
-The transaction reunited Gronkowski, who did not play last season, with Tampa's new quarterback Tom Brady.
+Rob Gronkowski's arrival in Tampa Bay has the Buccaneers' ship rising in sportsbooks.
+Odds of the Bucs winning the Super Bowl jumped from 18 to 1 to 9 to 1 at MGM Sportsbook on Tuesday as the New England Patriots worked to finalize a deal that would send the unretired All-Pro tight end to the Buccaneers.
+The transaction would reunite Gronkowski, who did not play last season, with new Tampa Bay quarterback Tom Brady.

 In an offense piloted by a six-time Super Bowl champion, Gronkowski's role is to be determined, but his connection with Brady is undeniable.
 He led the NFL in touchdown receptions (79) in the past decade without playing a snap in 2019.
 All but one of those scores came with Brady as the triggerman.
-PointsBet moved the Bucs from +1600 to +1400 on Tuesday.
+On Tuesday, PointsBet moved the Bucs from +1600 to +1400 to win the title.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)